YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What does price per graft hide?

-Price per graft hides the parts of surgery that are hardest for a patient to see.
-It does not tell you who designs the hairline, who examines the donor area, who performs or supervises the extraction, how grafts are stored, how many patients are treated that day, or whether the clinic is planning for your future hair loss.
+Price per graft hides the parts of surgery that are hardest to see before you arrive.
+It does not tell you who designs the hairline, who examines the donor area, who performs or supervises the extraction, how grafts are stored, how many people are treated that day, or whether the clinic is planning for your future hair loss.

 One graft is not a product on a shelf.
 It is living tissue.
 If it is taken from outside the safe donor zone, damaged during extraction, left too long before placement, or used in the wrong part of the hairline, the low price becomes irrelevant.
 I first look at the medical structure behind the quote, not the number alone.